kyleaoman/rockstar/README.md

 If you use the GNU C compiler version 4.0 or above on a 64-bit machine, compiling should be as simple as typing "`make`" at the command prompt.
+If you need HDF5 support to read in snapshots, use "`make with_hdf5`".

 Rockstar does not support compiling on 32-bit machines and has not been tested with other compilers.
 Additionally, Rockstar does not support